precice/calculix-adapter/README.md

 The input file for this example would be *testcase.inp*.
 Note that the suffix ".inp" needs to be omitted on the command line.
 The flag "-precice-participant" triggers the usage of the preCICE adapter.
 If the flag is not used, the original unmodified solver of CCX is executed.
 Therefore, the new executable "ccx_preCICE" can be used both for coupled preCICE simulations and CalculiX-only runs.
 Note that as mentioned above, the participant name used on the command line must match the name given in the YAML configuration file and the preCICE configuration file.

 ## References
 [1] Lucia Cheung Yau.
 Conjugate heat transfer with the multiphysics coupling library precice.
-Master’s thesis, Institut für Informatik, Technische Universität München, December 2016.
+Master’s thesis, Institut für Informatik, Technische Universität München, December 2016.